sebastiandifrancesco/Predict-NBA/README.md

 ![Image description](https://github.com/sebastiandifrancesco/Predict-NBA-Game-Outcomes/blob/main/decition_tree_random_forest_models.PNG)

 After that logistic regression, decision tree (with different method), naive bayes, K-nearest neighbors, random forest (with different method), and xgboost classifiers were applied to the data and their general accuracies (not evaluated with F1 score but used accuracy_score method) were evaluated.
-The random forest had an accuracy score of 0.9303030303030303.
-It can be concluded that the random forest classifier is probably the best classifier to use to predict future NBA games when feeding the model the data above.
+The xgboost had the best accuracy with a score of 0.65.

 ![Image description](https://github.com/sebastiandifrancesco/Predict-NBA-Game-Outcomes/blob/main/models_OOP_template1.PNG)